-Sooners are eager to put an official end to KU’s Big 12 title streak on Tuesday
+Sooners say they hope to put an official end to KU’s Big 12 title streak on Tuesday

 The Sooners, who are 18-11 overall and 6-10 in conference play, are still hoping for an NCAA Tournament bid, and beating KU would improve their resume.
 But center Jamuni McNeace and his teammates also know that a win Tuesday would put an official end to KU’s streak.

-“We got ourselves a little history, try to make sure they take an L when they’re here and hopefully stop that,” McNeace told the Daily Oklahoman about Kansas.
+“We got ourselves a little history, try to make sure they take an L when they’re here and hopefully stop that,” McNeace told the Daily Oklahoman.

 For the Oklahoma seniors, Tuesday will be their final regular-season home game.